newtoncw/unisgx/README.md

 Source code of the prototype presented in the paper [Using Intel SGX to Protect Authentication Credentials in an Untrusted Operating System](https://ieeexplore.ieee.org/document/8538470), presented at [23th IEEE Symposium on Computers and Communications (ISCC 2018)](https://iscc2018.ieee-iscc.org).

 ### Abstract
 We present a novel password file protection scheme, which uses Intel SGX to protect authentication credentials in the PAM authentication framework, commonly used in UNIX systems.
 We defined and implemented an SGX-enabled version of the pam_unix.so authentication module, called UniSGX.
 This module uses an SGX enclave to handle the credentials informed by the user and to check them against the password file.
 To add an extra security layer, the password file is stored using SGX sealing.
-Different scenarios were implemented to evaluate the overhead posed by protected memory, sealed file, and the overall overhead:
+Different scenarios were implemented to evaluate the overhead posed by protected memory, sealed file, and the overall overhead.

 ### Sources
 - [UniSGX no seal](https://github.com/newtoncw/unisgx/tree/master/unisgx_no_seal): The authentication is done inside the enclave, but the original unprotected credentials file is used.